You are here

 Biology (B.A., B.S.)

 The study of living systems prepares students for an exciting variety of professions.
 Bloomsburg University graduates who major in the biological and allied health sciences find employment in a wide spectrum of careers or continue with their studies in professional school or graduate school.
 Many enter the work force as allied health professionals, as laboratory or field technicians, or as teachers.
-They work in private industry, research centers, health care facilities and government agencies.
+They work in private industry and consulting firms, research centers, health care facilities, government agencies, and many other settings.

 The Department of Biological and Allied Health Sciences offers a small school's personal attention while providing a large school's opportunities.
-Since upper-level class size averages between 12 and 24 students, there is ample opportunity for individualized interaction between faculty and students and for hands-on experience.
-Opportunities for independent studies and internships are also available.
+Since upper-level class size averages between 12 and 30 students, there is ample opportunity for individualized interaction between faculty and students and for hands-on experience.

 Each of the 21 full-time faculty holds a Ph.D.
-The areas of faculty specialization include animal behavior, anatomy, botany, cell biology, developmental biology, ecology, environmental microbiology, physiology, genetics, herpetology, human genetics, immunology, marine biology, medical microbiology, molecular biology, mycology, ornithology, parasitology, and plant pathology.
+The areas of faculty specialization include animal behavior, botany, cell biology, developmental biology, ecology, endocrinology, environmental microbiology, functional morphology, physiology, genetics, herpetology, immunology, marine biology, medical microbiology, molecular biology, mycology, neurophysiology, ornithology, parasitology, and plant pathology.
 The collective experiences and training of the faculty afford each student the opportunity to develop under a highly competent tutelage and choice of research area.

 Research and Internship

 In addition to course work, students have opportunities to learn biology in a hands-on setting outside of the classroom.
-This can be done through an independent study project or internship.
+This can be done through an independent research project or internship.

 The faculty maintains active research programs in which students may be involved at both the undergraduate and graduate levels.
 Students pursue biological research under the direction of a faculty member, earning biology elective credit.